 - Record monetary amounts in Kwacha with no decimal point.
 Do NOT include tambala.
 For any tambala amounts, round to the nearest Kwacha.
-Do NOT write a K before the value. - For any amounts over MK 1,000, include a comma. - We do NOT expect to see considerable number of "Don't Know (DK)" recorded across the questionnaire.
+Do NOT write a K before the value. - We do NOT expect to see considerable number of "Don't Know (DK)" recorded across the questionnaire.
 It is your responsibility to probe and help the respondent to determine the answer, and only accept DK as a last resort.
 You MUST record "DK" in the questionnaire for "Don't Know". - If a question is not asked, the cell MUST be blank.
 A blank cell indicates that the question was NOT asked.
 Otherwise, every asked question MUST have a response. - You MUST NEVER enter "Not Applicable (N/A)" as a response.
 The skip patterns in the questionnaire guarantee that a question asked is always applicable. - Whenever up to 2 answers could be solicited, the enumerator MUST probe the respondent for a second response.
 At the same time the enumerator should not force the respondent to have a second response if only one is applicable.

 1B.
-DEFINITION AND EXAMPLES OF PLOTS
+DEFINITION AND EXAMPLES OF GARDENS AND PLOTS